 pork tenderloin, around 3 inches in diameter, 1-2 pounds

-12 inch slab of pork belly, skin lightly scored
+12 inch slab of skin-on pork belly, skin lightly scored

 Combine the ingredients for the salt rub in a small bowl.
 Lightly sprinkle the inside of the pork belly with the salt rub (you won’t need to use all of it).
 Sprinkle the herb rub and place the tenderloin in the centre of the belly.
 Tightly roll up the belly around the tenderloin and tie together with kitchen twine.
 Rub the skin generously with oil and a bit more of the salt rub.
 Place your porchetta in a dish, cover and place in the fridge for at least 12 hours.